W W W W World Wide Web Witness Inc. Home Page, All Bulletins, What is New

 Thus in I Timothy 1, we have an ENDURING as well as underlying LAW by which all those evil persons noted in the fateful list are judged.
-THIS is applied in either testament, in any situation, God varying not at all in the wonder of His nature.
+THIS is applied in either testament, in any situation, God varying not at all in the wonder of His nature or the principles on which He insists in His operation.
 There is not even the slightest thought of all those immoral facilities and functions listed in I Timothy being ended, and no more facing judgment.
 On the contrary, they form part of a category for condemnation: namely, "any other thing which is contrary to sound doctrine," I Timothy 1:10.
+It is ALL totally and abidingly and abundantly condemned!
+If you are ijnterested in what the apostle has to say, this expresses an essenxe.
 Thus the Lord does not change; His morals accordingly do not change, nor do the very bases of His righteousness which indeed, is the foundation of His throne (Psalm 89:14-15), while mercy goes before His face!

 This is the basis of the law, whether it be peripheral in some aspects, compared with others, part of the pageant of sacrificial instruction, the entirety of revelation outside the prophets, or a concept matched among mankind only by Christ in His faultless victory.
 It is all part of the morality of God, whether considered in this or that aspect, or application.

 What have we found from the text of the Bible ?
 What is moral does not change, though its form and format may do so as a teaching mode; it may be put in different aspects, but it is always there.

 When therefore it IS fulfilled, the continuance of THAT section of it becomes irrelevant, obese, and should not be compared with keeping what is not fulfilled and therefore WILL BE.